MicrosoftDocs/azure-docs/articles/sql-database/sql-database-query-performance.md

 ## Prerequisites

 - Query Performance Insight is only available with Azure SQL Database V12.
-- Query Performance Insight requires that [Query Store](https://msdn.microsoft.com/library/dn817826.aspx) is running.
+- Query Performance Insight requires that [Query Store](https://msdn.microsoft.com/library/dn817826.aspx) is running on your database.
+The portal will prompt you to turn Query Store on if it is not already running.

-> [AZURE.NOTE] Enabling Query Store will not impact the performance of your database.

 ## Permissions